-The event will offer riders the choice of a 60 mile route or a 102 mile route through some of the best countryside the area has to offer – and you won’t need to decide on the route you’re taking until you get to the split point on the day!
-Please note routes are subject to change to accommodate the closure of the Severn Bridge motorway.
+The event will offer riders the choice of a 60 mile route or a 100 mile route through some of the best countryside the area has to offer – and you won’t need to decide on the route you’re taking until you get to the split point on the day!

 The route will be clearly and comprehensively marked, with direction arrows at each turning and road junction.
 We will make sure that you are in no doubt as to where you should be heading so, if there is a long time between turnings, we’ll put up some confirmation arrows to give you some reassurance that you haven’t missed a turn.
 However, in the unlikely event that you take a wrong turn at any point or if signs have been dislodged, we will give each rider a route card as a fallback, which will also include emergency contact information.

 Both rides will start and finish at Castle Combe Circuit with the route taking riders down the Cotswold escarpment, offering amazing views of the River Severn and into South Wales.
 The route journeys along quiet lanes to the North of Bath and Bristol, descending the Cotswold Edge between Dyrham Park and Dodingdon House before passing to the South West of Yate on the way towards Aust and the classic Old Severn Bridge crossing.